 Read up on Philip Glass’s most mesmerising work before our 2022/23 Season production.

 With tickets starting from just £10, book yours now for Akhnaten at the London Coliseum from 11 March – 5 April 2023

-It’s the final opera in Glass’s Portrait Trilogy
+The final instalment of Glass’s Portrait Trilogy

 The inspiration for writing Akhnaten came from his reading of Sigmund Freud’s Moses and Monotheism and Immanuel Velikovsky’s Oedipus and Akhnaton.
 Velikovsky’s controversial book (the work that inspired Glass the most) explores the parallels between the Greek Oedipus, legendary king of Thebes, and the Egyptian Pharaoh Akhenaten.

-It’s not like any opera you've seen before
+Unlike any opera you've seen

-The immersive opera doesn’t have a conventional narrative or libretto.
-Instead, the story of Akhnaten is told through a series of tableaux.
-Rhythms of Glass’s meditative score are visualised with stylised movement and choreographed juggling.
+The complex rhythmic pulsing of Glass’s meditative score are visualised with stylised movement and choreographed juggling by Improbable.
 Akhnaten loosely follows the real story of the emperor’s rise to power, the erecting of his new city and the fall of his dynasty.

 A year after its world premiere at the Stuttgart theatre, ENO brought Akhnaten to the London Coliseum for its UK premiere, beginning a relationship with the work that would last for decades to come.

 This year, director Phelim McDermott’s Olivier award-winning production is revived at the London Coliseum following critically acclaimed productions at ENO and the Metropolitan opera in New York.
 Notably, in 2022 the Met’s recording of Akhnaten won a Grammy Award for Best Opera Recording, featuring countertenor Anthony Roth Costanzo, who returns for our 2023 production.